SkepticMystic/breadcrumbs/README.md

 # Breadcrumb Trail

-This plugin adds two new views to Obsidian, the breadcrumb matrix/list view, and the breadcrumbs trail view.
+This plugin adds multiple new views to Obsidian.

 The [wiki](https://github.com/SkepticMystic/breadcrumbs/wiki) has more in-depth info on the plugin than the readme.

+You can find the changelog [here](https://github.com/SkepticMystic/breadcrumbs/blob/master/CHANGELOG.md).

+## Basics

+Breadcrumbs lets you add hierarchical metadata to your notes, then leverage that structure.
+Using and up (↑), same (→), and down (↓) relationship, you can add directional structure to your notes.

 ## Matrix/List view